splunk/observability-workshop/content/en/imt/servicebureau/teams.md

+---
-# Teams - Lab Summary
+title: Teams - Lab Summary
+linkTitle: Teams
+type: docs
+weight: 3
+---

 * Introduction to Teams
 * Create a Team and add members to Team